-Please note that I am NOT a professional.
+Please note that I am NOT a medical professional.
 Please consult your health care provider when considering any medical issues or taking any medicines or supplements.
 These are just the things that worked for me and I hope that sharing my experiences will help others who find themselves in the same predicament.

-Drink Plenty of Water
+Drink Plenty of Water to Help Your Supply

 First things first.
 Make sure you’re drinking a ton of water.
 Feeding a baby takes a lot of liquid and even in your likely sleep deprived state you need to make sure to stay hydrated.

-Try Lanolin (or Olive Oil)
+Try Lanolin (or Olive Oil) for Nursing Comfort

 When you first start nursing your poor nipples might get cracked and dried and basically freak out at their new treatment.
 I was so grateful to have brought a tube of lanolin to the hospital with me.

 I know not everyone has supply issues but I did.
 I think my boobs made JUST ENOUGH but really not anything more.
-I never had great success pumping but when I felt like I needed to boost my supply I found the herbal supplement fenugreek or a batch of these delicious lactation cookies really helped.
+I never had great success pumping, but when I felt like I needed to boost my supply I found the herbal supplement fenugreek or a batch of these delicious lactation cookies really helped.

 Pay Attention to Your Body and Catch Plugged Ducts Early

-After I had experienced a few plugged ducts I started to noticed that Teddy would be weird about nursing and then I’d pay attention to how my breast that he was nursing on felt like and I would realize that indeed it felt like there might be a plug.
+After I had experienced a few plugged ducts I started to noticed that Teddy would be weird about nursing (pulling away and acting frustrated) and then I’d pay attention to how my breast that he was nursing on felt like and I would realize that indeed it felt like there might be a plug.
 The sooner you catch it the better.

 Take Something For the Pain

 It’s nice to have an option that you know is safe and that has been researched and tested for when you’re pregnant and nursing.
 I found the healthy mama® stuff at Walmart right next to the prenatal vitamins.
 I love how there is this new category of products specifically designed for nursing and pregnant moms so we don’t have to go on a scavenger hunt to find what we can actually take and use!

 Be Mindful About Sleeping Position and Pressure

 I could not sleep on my tummy (or really even my side) with out getting a plugged duct.
 It really sucked because I am a tummy sleeper.
-But I quickly learned that just that amount of weight was enough to cause a plugged duct.
+But I quickly learned that just that amount of weight from side sleeping was enough to cause a plugged duct.